risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

     table.name = 'customer'
 );
 ```
-Similarly, you can create another table reading CDC data in RisingWave based on the `orders` table in Neon with `public` schema, under the `dev` database.
+Similarly, you can create another table reading CDC data in RisingWave based on the `orders` table in Neon with a `public` schema within the `dev` database.
 ```sql
 CREATE TABLE orders (
     order_id INTEGER PRIMARY KEY,